allianz/ng-aquila/projects/ng-aquila/src/icon/icon.md

 ### Register icons service

 Custom icons can be registered via the `NxIconRegistry` injectable service.
 With the `NxIconRegistry` you can associate icon names with SVG, URL and HTML strings and define a CSS font class.
+When you are registering an icon by URL please make sure to import the `HttpClientModule` from `@angular/common/http`.

 <!-- example(icon-registry) -->